azimuth-cloud/zenith/README.md

   * A registrar that allows subdomains to be reserved and issues single-use tokens that can be used to associate SSH public keys with those subdomains.
-  * A locked-down SSHD server that establishes secure tunnels with the Zenith clients and posts the resulting service information into Consul.
+  * A locked-down SSHD server that establishes secure tunnels with the Zenith clients and posts the resulting service information into a store.
-  * A sync component that receives updates from Consul and synchronises the corresponding `Service`, `Endpoint` and `Ingress` resources in Kubernetes.
+  * A sync component that receives updates from the store and synchronises the corresponding `Service`, `Endpoint` and `Ingress` resources in Kubernetes.

 The Zenith client is also written in [Python](https://www.python.org/), and it is responsible for: